Employee Recognition Survey Questions - Why is it Important

-You can use these questions either in a standalone employee recognition survey, an annual survey or you can even include these in your regular pulse survey in a frequency that you think is appropriate for you to take action on the feedback received.
+You can use these questions either in a standalone employee recognition survey, an annual survey or you can even include these in your regular pulse survey in a frequency that you think is appropriate for you to take action on the employee feedback received.

 - Do you feel that you’re recognized fairly for the work you do?

 - Do you have a clear understanding of what you can do to progress or see an increased recognition for your work?

 - Do you feel that employees are recognized when they go above and beyond for your organization?

 - If I do great work, I know that it will be recognized by my team.
 (On a scale of 1 to 5)

 - Have you felt recognized for your work in the last 30 days?

 - Do you feel you get meaningful recognition from your manager?